a

 While the Canadian economy is demonstrating resilience in the face of a fraught trade relationship with the U.S, many market-watchers still expect Canada’s central bank to further reduce interest rates on Wednesday.

-In fact, nine-out-10 respondents to Wahi’s latest Rate Outlook Panel say the central bank will follow up September’s 25-basis-point rate cut with another one this week.
+In fact, 10-out-11 respondents to Wahi’s latest Rate Outlook Panel say the central bank will follow up September’s 25-basis-point rate cut with another one this week.

 In the days leading up to each rate announcement, Wahi surveys upwards of a dozen real estate industry professionals, including economists at some of Canada’s biggest banks as well as academics and analysts.
 Respondents to Wahi’s Rate Outlook Panel are asked whether they anticipate a rate cut — and, if so, by how much — as well as the reasoning behind their decision.

 “There are very clear signals that the economy is slowing down,” says CIBC Deputy Chief Economist Benjamin Tal.
-He notes a softening labour market as well as slackening business investment and uncertainty from the Trump administration.
+He notes a weaker labour market as well as slackening business investment and uncertainty from the Trump administration as soft points.
+Tal also says inflation may be weaker than it appears, citing the rental-housing market as an example.

 Wahi Cashback - Listings